 Extending the design

-Once you have the design for your save the date card or invitation made, it’s easy to translate the same style to other paper goods for your special day.
+Once you have the design for your save the date card or wedding invitation made, it’s easy to translate the same style to other paper goods for your special day.
 Use the same elements throughout all of your designs, and simply reorganize them to make room for messaging.
-Take notes while you create, so you can remember which fonts, overlays, and color hex codes you used to keep a uniform look.
+Take notes while you create, so you can remember which fonts, graphics, and color hex codes you used to keep a uniform look.
 Magnifique!
 Now, who’s in charge of licking stamps?